Copyright and teaching

 The Bonus Agreement – using printed course material

 The so-called Bonus Agreement between the university and Bonus Copyright Access facilitates the copying of shorter texts for teaching purposes.
-When material (e.g. e-books or e-journals) is protected by other licencing agreements, those take precedence.
+When material (e.g. e-books or e-journals) is protected by other licensing agreements, those take precedence.

-The agreement allows teachers and students to copy shorter pieces from published Swedish and foreign works, including books, teaching materials, journals, digital publications, etc. You are, however, not allowed to copy moving images and recorded works such as TV programmes, YouTube clips, films, audio files, etc.
+The agreement allows teachers and students to copy shorter pieces from published Swedish and foreign works, including books, teaching materials, journals, digital publications, illustrations etc. You are, however, not allowed to copy moving images and recorded works such as TV programmes, YouTube clips, films, audio files, etc.

 Copying and using material according to the 15/15 rule